-This chapter provides a quick setup checklist to get your SuperWorkstation 7047AX-TRF/7047AX-72RF up and running.
-Following the steps in the order given should enable you to have the system operational within a minimal amount of time.
-If your system is not already fully integrated with a motherboard, processor, system memory etc., please turn to the chapter or section noted in each step for details on installing specific components.
+This chapter provides a quick setup checklist to get your SuperServer 6027AX-72RF/TRF-HFT1/HFT2/HFT3 up and running.
+Following these steps in the order given should enable you to have the system operational within a minimum amount of time.
+This quick setup assumes that your system has come to you with the processors and memory preinstalled.
+If your system is not already fully integrated with a serverboard, processors, system memory etc., please turn to the chapter or section noted in each step for details on installing specific components.